 - Always cook food for the minimum recommended cooking time.
+If necessary, touch ADD MINUTE while the oven is operating or after it has completed the cooking cycle (see "Using ADD MINUTE" in the "Using Your Microwave" section for more information).
 Then check for doneness to avoid overcooking the food. - Stir, turn over, or rearrange the food being cooked about halfway through the cooking time for all recipes.
 This will help you make sure food is cooked evenly. - If you cannot find a glass cover, use wax paper, paper towels, or microwaveapproved plastic wrap.
 Turn back a corner to vent steam during cooking.